 CMC (Converted Mana Cost): 5

-For five mana, 4/4 (four power and four toughness) is a decent unit, and this tortured demon also bears flying, letting it soar over ground-based blockers.
-However, like all assistants, Wailing Agonies really shines while you control your commander, at which point it receives an extra +2/+2 for a sweet 6/6 and makes your opponent sacrifice a creature whenever it inflicts combat damage to them.
+For five mana, 4/4 offers a solidunit, and this tortured demon also bears flying, letting him soar over ground-based blockers.
+However, like all assistants, Wailing Agonies really shines while you control your commander, at which point it receives an extra +2/+2 and makes your opponent sacrifice a creature whenever it inflicts combat damage to them.

-Forced sacrifices are brutal (they circumvent protection and indestructible defenses), but since the trait only activates when you land a direct attack, all your opponent needs to do is block to avoid the penalty.
+Forced sacrifices are brutal (circumventing protection and indestructible), but you need to land the damage to activate it.
 Still, if you can render Agonies unblockable with other effects, you'll have a powerful combo.
-Like all lieutenants, this dark demon works well alongside indestructible commanders (like the legendary "Athreos, God of Passage") or partner commanders, as it's easier to maintain them on the field and keep your bonuses active.
+Use your demon alongside indestructible commanders (like the legendary "Athreos, God of Passage") or partner commanders, as it's easier to maintain them on the field and keep your bonuses active.

 9. Loyal Subordinate